mattsui19/imessageJSONexporter/docs/diagnostics.md

 ## Detected converters

-`imessage-exporter` uses third-party tools to convert images when using `--copy-method fast` or `--copy-method full`.
+`imessage-exporter` uses third-party tools to convert images when using `--copy-method partial` or `--copy-method full`.
 This section shows what programs are detected on the current system.

 ### Image converter